 Based on a long-standing tradition in the design and application of advanced electron energy loss spectrometers in Jülich we have developed an instrument which enables the investigation of spin waves in ultra-thin ferromagnetic films to be carried out.
 [1, 2]

 Figure 2: Top-view scheme of the electron energy loss spectrometer showing the monochromators and lens systems

-Despite the low cross section for electron / solid exchange scattering we are now in a position to observe spin wave in ultra-thin films with hitherto unprecedented energy resolution down to 4meV [3-5].
+Despite the low cross section for electron / solid exchange scattering, we are now in a position to observe spin waves in ultra-thin films with hitherto unprecedented energy resolution down to 4meV [3-5].
 The figure below shows a sample spectrum with spin wave excitation and annihilation peaks for a 15 atom layer thick cobalt film deposited on a copper crystal.
 The spin wave spectrum is composed of three contributions corresponding to various eigenmodes of the film.
 The small vibration peak is due to a minute trace of carbon, far below the detection limit of most common surface analysis tools such as Auger-spectroscopy.